mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 Structures in general tend to be low and broad, and spaced out allowing the horizon to be seen between them.
 Greenery is common and enclosed spaces are built on an open-plan basis as far as possible.
-K’kree like natural light, which can be provided by large windows or retractable outside walls.
-K’kree need to be able to see, hear and smell others of their kind and artificial attempts to create the illusion of a herd have generally failed.
-Thus K’kree workspaces tend to be very open and their tasks
+K'kree like natural light, which can be provided by large windows or retractable outside walls.
+K'kree need to be able to see, hear and smell others of their kind and artificial attempts to create the illusion of a herd have generally failed.
+Thus K'kree workspaces tend to be very open and their tasks

 designed to allow movement.
-This is partly for the comfort of the individual – K’kree evolved from wandering grazers and do not like being still for long – but also for the benefit of colleagues.
-Having a fellow K’kree wander by from time-to-time is comforting and helps keep workers relaxed and productive.
+This is partly for the comfort of the individual – K'kree evolved from wandering grazers and do not like being still for long – but also for the benefit of colleagues.
+Having a fellow K'kree wander by from time-to-time is comforting and helps keep workers relaxed and productive.

-K’kree do settle airless worlds and other planets that require a sealed environment but even with large indoor parks they find the lack of natural wind and open spaces to be draining.
+K'kree do settle airless worlds and other planets that require a sealed environment but even with large indoor parks they find the lack of natural wind and open spaces to be draining.
 Society is noticeably more fractious than on Kirur-like worlds and the situation is even worse aboard spacecraft or orbital installations.
-K’kree are capable of operating these for an extended period but it is unnatural to them.
-Whereas humans and other sophonts have taken to life in space and to some extent made it their home, K’kree are always out of place away from the plains of a Kirur-like world.
+K'kree are capable of operating these for an extended period but it is unnatural to them.
+Whereas humans and other sophonts have taken to life in space and to some extent made it their home, K'kree are always out of place away from the plains of a Kirur-like world.

 Many daily tasks are performed by robots or semi- autonomous machines.
-K’kree are big creatures, ill-suited to crawling along an inspection conduit or undertaking work close to the ground.
-Thus K’kree of all castes grow up using robotic assistants and tend to have an aptitude for it.
+K'kree are big creatures, ill-suited to crawling along an inspection conduit or undertaking work close to the ground.
+Thus K'kree of all castes grow up using robotic assistants and tend to have an aptitude for it.
 The exception is those lucky few who live a traditional lifestyle on a mid or low-tech world.